 This time, we squeezed in 4 countries in our 15 day trip.
 Sounds exhausting right?
 Trust me it was so worth it!

 So anyway, back to the question.
-How many days do you need in Switzerland?
+How many days to spend in Switzerland?
 If you are on a tight schedule, I’d suggest 5 full days.
 No you won’t be able to cover the entire country but a big portion of it.

 Without further ado, let’s get to the breakdown: